Skip to main content

 Types of ND Filters

-• Soft grad: for smooth horizons.
+• Soft grad — gentle transition for flat horizons.

 Why Use an ND Filter?